-- 7.2.16 Peaks Hill Farm will provide a new distributor road linking Blyth Road (B6045) to Carlton Road (A60).
+- 7.2.15 Provision for active travel and public transport to and through the site will ensure that existing and new communities are well-integrated and connected.
+Opportunities to connect to the nearby public rights of way network should be taken.
+The design should ensure that most residents are within a 20 minute walk/cycle of local services and public transport.
+On that basis, the new Local Centre, education facilities, community hub/sports facilities, and open space should be appropriately located to encourage sustainable access, to reduce car use for local journeys. - 7.2.16 Peaks Hill Farm will provide a new distributor road linking Blyth Road (B6045) to Carlton Road (A60).
 This road will be dual purpose supporting a green corridor with complementary, segregated pedestrian and cycle links and public transport corridor.
-Further benefits will be seen elsewhere in Worksop: the Bassetlaw Transport Study 202213 shows that the new road will significantly improve the flow and movement of traffic in and around Worksop, including through the town centre. - 7.2.17 This evidence13 also considers the impacts of Peaks Hill Farm on a number of local junctions around the town.
+Further benefits will be seen elsewhere in Worksop: the Bassetlaw Transport Study 2022 shows that the new road will significantly improve the flow and movement of traffic in and around Worksop, including through the town centre. - 7.2.17 This evidence also considers the impacts of Peaks Hill Farm on a number of local junctions around the town.
 These include improvements to Blyth Road/Kilton Hill and Blyth Road/Farmers Branch.
-More detailed evidence in relation to traffic impacts will be required through a Transport Assessment for the site.
+More detailed evidence in relation to traffic impacts and where appropriate, identification of associated proportionate mitigation will be required set out through a Transport Assessment for the site.